arildlangseid/vw_t4_tcu_temp_to_fis/README.md

 You need to y-cable the diagnostics port on the car and connect both VCDS and Alexanders modified adapter.

 Start the Arduino-logger and connect the serial interface in Arduino IDE.
-Thenconnect the VCDS and all traffic is then logged on the PC.
+Then connect the VCDS and all traffic is then logged on the PC.

 The code needs major cleanup..... maybe sometime :-)